Sol · 0 light-years

 System — around 250 K, colder than a winter night on Earth.

-Yet in the novel, this invisible relic is the critical relay.
+In this reconstruction, this invisible relic is the critical relay.
 Without

 it, the chain from Sirius to the Sun cannot close.
 The astrophage

-is perfectly placed.
+star farther away.
+WISE 0855−0714 is perfectly placed.

 The last hops · jumps of 4–8 light-years